-The opened and clicked data you see directly under the graph represents unique opens and clicks, whereas the Total Opens and Total Clicks data you see at the bottom of this report represents all opens/clicks recorded
+The open and click data you see directly under the graph represents unique opens and clicks, whereas the Total Opens and Total Clicks data you see at the bottom of this report represents all opens/clicks recorded.

 - Conversion Metric

-Below the section with opened and clicked data, you will see a star icon that represents a configurable conversion metric -- you can change this metric by clicking on it and using the menu that pops up; the metric you select will also determine the data that populates next to it (i.e. the Placed Order metric will populate a related Revenue data point, whereas the Ordered Product metric will populate a related Ordered Product Value data point)
+Below the section with open and click data, you will see a star icon that represents a configurable conversion metric -- you can change this metric by clicking on it and using the menu that appears.
+The metric you select will also determine the data that populates next to it (i.e. the Placed Order metric will populate a related Revenue data point, whereas the Ordered Product metric will populate a related Ordered Product Value data point).

 - Spam Complaints